 NARRATOR: New York had its worst day.
 The testing capability continues to lag disastrously behind other nations.
 As the most developed country in the world, the United States will probably be hit in unmeasurable capacity because politicians denied the seriousness of the virus for so long.
 Sheltering is the only way to stop the spread.
 Many cry for Martial Law to force citizens to stay home.
 Stay strong.
 Find faith where we can get it.

-MOTHER/ARTIST DICHOTOMY: Are we first artists, or women destined to be become mothers by the biological yearning of our DNA?
+MOTHER/ARTIST DICHOTOMY: Are we first artists, or a woman destined to be become a mother by the biological yearning of one’s organic DNA?
 Growing up, I was told that a woman could not be both.

 I was ARTIST FIRST.